ofchurches/HARC_Development/brief_3/technical_group_ideas.md

 * Using [RMarkdown](https://rmarkdown.rstudio.com/articles_intro.html) to automate reporting
 * Accessing [databases](https://db.rstudio.com/getting-started/database-queries/) from R

-4. A Slack workspace with channels for each of the above that acted as a
+4. A Slack workspace with channels for each of the above that acts as an ongoing support community answering technical question.

 # Personel
 Greer Humphrey and Owen Churches have begun work on a TidyTuesday group to design together and create a visulaisation and analytic product based on a novel data set each week.